The NVIDIA Shield TV offers a wide array of games that you can download from the Google Play Store.

 Bridge Constructor Portal is a strategy puzzle game developed by ClockStone.
 It was released at the end of 2017 and is available on the NVIDIA Shield through the Google Play Store.

 It’s the fifth installment of the Bridge Constructor series.
-This time around, it is set in the universe of the award-winning Portal series.
+This time, it is set in the universe of the award-winning Portal series.

-While the game doesn’t fall into the continuity of Portal 1 & 2 games, it’s a great choice for the fans of that series who like strategic simulation games.
+While the game doesn’t fall into the continuity of Portal 1 & 2 games, it’s an excellent choice for the fans of that series who like strategic simulation games.
 It incorporates the elements of Portal, such as items, atmosphere, and robotic voice lines, into a Bridge Constructor game.

 Bridge Constructor Portal is a 2D physics-based puzzle game.
 You can use various tools and utilities to get the “bendies” and their vehicles to a certain point while avoiding various obstacles and hazards.